Portugal 2025 "Europa 2025 - National Archaeological Discoveries (Mainland Portugal)"

 The stamp from the Souvenir-Sheet MiNr.: 5061, Scott:

-The 1998 discovery of an exceptionally well-preserved Gravettian human burial in the Lapedo Valley (Leiria, central Portugal) brought the Lagar Velho rockshelter to international attention.
-The ochre-stained remains of the so-called “Lapedo child”, a child approximately four to five years old, displayed a combination of Neanderthal and anatomically modern human (Homo sapiens) traits, interpreted by some researchers as evidence of interbreeding between the two populations.
+The 1998 discovery of an exceptionally well-preserved Gravettian human burial in the Lapedo Valley (Leiria, central Portugal) brought the Lagar Velho rock shelter to international attention.
+The ochre-stained skeleton of the so-called “Lapedo child,” a child approximately four to five years old, exhibited a blend of traits typically associated with Neanderthals, such as a robust jaw and a pitted occipital bone at the back of the skull, and features characteristic of anatomically modern humans (Homo sapiens).
+Some researchers have interpreted this mosaic of features as possible evidence of interbreeding between Neanderthals and early modern humans.
 However, this interpretation remains debated within the scientific community, with others suggesting the features fall within the normal variation of early modern humans.

 The site was found by chance in November 1998 when J. Maurício and P. Souto, surveying the area to verify a report of rock art by student P. Ferreira, investigated a nearby overhang that appeared ideal for Paleolithic habitation.

 In December of the same year, a team led by archaeologist João Zilhão excavated the child’s burial.
-Radiocarbon dating placed the remains within the Gravettian period of the Upper Paleolithic, approximately 27,700 to 29,700 years ago.
+Radiocarbon dating placed the remains within the Gravettian period of the Upper Paleolithic, approximately 27,800 and 28,600 years ago.

 This burial is the earliest known Paleolithic funerary context in Portugal and is of great importance for understanding both modern human evolution and the cultural practices of Upper Paleolithic hunter-gatherers in the Iberian Peninsula.
 The region is also considered one of the final refuges of Neanderthal populations, adding further relevance to the find.